How to Build a Fall Wardrobe on a Budget

 Knitwear

 I'll start off by linking to Derek Guy's famous twitter thread about buying a cashmere sweater on a budget.
-I've compiled his recommended brands into an ebay link, whith slight changes for my own preferences, and this is the first place you should look for vintage knitwear.
+I've compiled his recommended brands into an ebay link, with slight changes for my own preferences, and this is the first place you should look for vintage knitwear.
 You can set a price ceiling if you want to filter down to, say, everything below $100.
 I got my best piece of knitwear, the Hawick of Scotland cashmere cable knit above, for about $30 off eBay; it's not in great condition, but this sweater is better used than anything I've bought new.

 If you think you want cheap cashmere new, I would highly recommend merino instead; it will last longer and pretty much serve you just as well.